Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Effects of Constraints on PFs

 Constraints define the infeasible regions in the search space, leading to different types and levels of difficulty for the resulting CMOPs.
-Some major effects of the constraints on PFs in CMOPs include the following \cite{Jain:2014ei}: \begin{enumerate} \item Infeasible regions make the original unconstrained PF partially feasible.
+Some major possible effects of the constraints on the $PFs$ in CMOPs include the following \citep{jain2014evolutionary}: \begin{enumerate} \item Infeasible regions make the original unconstrained $PF$ only partially feasible.
 This can be further divided into two situations.
-In the first situation, the PF of the constrained problem consists of a part of its unconstrained PF and a set of solutions on some boundaries of constraints, as illustrated by Fig. \ref{Fig:pf_type}(a).
-In the second situation, the PF of the constrained problem is only a part of its unconstrained PF, as illustrated by Fig. \ref{Fig:pf_type}(b). \item Infeasible regions block the way towards the PF, as illustrated by Fig. \ref{Fig:pf_type}(c). \item The complete original PF is covered by infeasible regions and becomes no more feasible.
-Every constrained Pareto optimal point lies on some constraint boundaries, as illustrated by Fig. \ref{Fig:pf_type}(d). \item Constraints may reduce the dimensionality of the PF with one example illustrated by Fig. \ref{Fig:pf_type}(e).
-In general, although the problem is $M-$dimensional, constraints make the constrained PF $K-$dimensional (where $K<M$).
+In the first situation, the $PF$ of the constrained problem consists of a part of its unconstrained $PF$ and a set of solutions on some boundaries of constraints, as illustrated by Fig. \ref{Fig:pf_type}(a).
+In the second situation, the $PF$ of the constrained problem is only a portion of its unconstrained $PF$, as illustrated by Fig. \ref{Fig:pf_type}(b). \item Infeasible regions block the way towards the $PF$, as illustrated by Fig. \ref{Fig:pf_type}(c). \item The complete original $PF$ (of the unconstrained problem) is covered by infeasible regions and is no longer feasible.
+Every constrained Pareto optimal point lies on a constraint boundary, as illustrated by Fig. \ref{Fig:pf_type}(d). \item Constraints may reduce the dimensionality of the $PF$, with one example illustrated by Fig. \ref{Fig:pf_type}(e).
+In general, although the problem is $M-$dimensional, constraints can make the constrained $PF$ $K-$dimensional (where $K<M$).
 In the particular case of Fig. \ref{Fig:pf_type}(e), $M = 2, K = 1$. \end{enumerate}

-\section{Difficulty types and levels of CMOPs}
+\section{Difficulty Types and Levels of CMOPs}

-Three primary difficulty types have been identified, including convergence-hardness, diversity-hardness, and feasibility-hardness.
-A difficulty level for each primary difficulty type can be defined as a parameter ranging from 0 to 1.
-Three difficulty levels, corresponding to three primary difficulty types respectively, form a triplet that depicts the nature of the difficulty of a CMOP.
+In this section, three primary difficulty types, including convergence-hardness, diversity-hardness, and feasibility-hardness, are illustrated.
+The difficulty level for each primary difficulty type is also described.